cambridge-ceu/csd3/systems/ceuadmin.md

 largely be seen as sources which are used to build the reoository given above.

 CEU users will be able to use `ANNOVAR`, `ensembl-vep`, `OpenMS`, `phenoscanner`, `polyphen`, `KentUtils`/`MAGMA`/`Pascal`/`VEGASV2`/`fgwas`/`locuszoom` linking internal projects/personal space (additional requests need to be made).
-A large collection of R packages (1,523 as of 13/6/2024) is linked with the latest R distribution, 4.4.0; there are also 21 packages under 4.4.0-gcc11 as well as 20 packages under 4.4.0-icelake.
-The small number of add-on packages have problems either at the compiling stage (because of higher version of gcc is required) or loading (i.e., compiled under 4.4.0 for cclake but cannot be used under icelake).
+A large collection of R packages (1,530 as of 1/7/2024) is linked with the latest R distribution, 4.4.1; there are also 21 packages under 4.4.0-gcc11.

 For CEU users, it is easy to point to them, e.g.,